 - Helped win an exemption for charities under federal anti-spam legislation

-- Shaping a labour force strategy and championing a decent work movement for our 1 million paid employees
+- Shaping a labour force strategy and championing a decent work movement for our almost 850,000 paid employees

 - Actively supporting regional nonprofit networks to support local organization and inclusive economies, like the Chatham-Kent Nonprofit Network, Pillar Nonprofit Network, and the Toronto Nonprofit Network.